platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 1. **Installation Instructions**: Detailed and clear installation instructions eliminate guesswork, making the software accessible to a broader audience.
 These instructions should cover various operating systems and potential issues that might arise during the installation process.
 They should also specify the prerequisites, such as required libraries or dependencies.

-2. **User Manual**: User manuals (or in it's minimal form a _getting started guide_) are essential for enabling other modelers to rerun and use your code.
+2. **User Manual**: User manuals (or in it's minimal form a _getting started guide_) are essential for enabling other modellers to rerun and use your code.
 They provide step-by-step guidance on how to use the software, explaining the functionality of different modules, and providing examples of how to use them.
 This allows users to understand the software's capabilities and apply it effectively to their research.

 3. **API Documentation**: API documentation provides a detailed description of how the software's functions work, the parameters they take, and the output they return.
 This is crucial for users who want to integrate the software into their own code or use it for more complex tasks.
 Good API documentation enhances the software's usability and encourages its adoption.